Manta-Network/docs/docs/guides/TrustedSetup.md

 ![success](./resources/ts_guide_success.png)

 ## Announcement
 Please finish your contribution by tweeting the message we provided (or posting to other public forums).
-While this step is not strictly necessary, it improves the security of the ceremony by creating a public record of your participation.
+While this step is not strictly necessary, it improves the security of the ceremony by creating a public record of your contribution.

 Thank you for your participation!